 Just after I was diagnosed with osteoarthritis, I spent a lot of time researching and reading about treatments.
 There was A TON of information out there.
-Just a quick search on Amazon and Google brought up all sorts of books and websites on how to cure your arthritis in 30 days or how a new diet or natural remedy that can cure your arthritis.
+Just a quick search on Amazon and Google brought up all sorts of books and websites on how to cure your arthritis in 30 days or how a new diet or natural remedy can be a cure for osteoarthritis.
 Some of the examples I found looked a lot like these:

 - The New Arthritis Cure: Eliminate Arthritis Pain Permanently

 - The Arthritis Cure: The Medical Miracle That Can Halt, Reverse, And May Even Cure Osteoarthritis

 Because I really didn’t understand how to treat osteoarthritis properly, I felt overwhelmed.
 But I was still optimistic that I could find a cure. for osteoarthritis.

 I’m pretty damn stubborn too.

 So many people were writing about how their osteoarthritis disappeared after this treatment or that one, that I too wanted to find a cure.
 So I purchased books and read a number of sites looking for ways to rid my ankle of this pain and inflammation.

 It took me a good 9 months, at least a half-dozen books and countless websites to realize there wasn’t going to be a cure.

 While there was a lot of advice about diet and exercise, I still suffered from the inflammation, limited range of motion, and soreness.
 Not to mention the emotional rollercoaster from dealing with the ups and downs of wondering how I was going to feel each day as I got out of bed and just not being able to do anything on some days.